How to Write a Book About YourselfOct 19, 2019

 Write a book about yourself that isn’t really about you

-A novel starts with you, yourself, and ends without you.
+And that’s the secret: a novel starts with you, but ends without you.

 Why?
 And how?

-A story starts with your recognition of your own deepest concern combined with your inability to cope with it.
-You look your ineptitude in the eye and see it but you can’t deal with it.
-So you give it to someone else to deal with.
+You can think of writing as a form of therapy.
+The story starts with your deepest concern, and your inability to cope with it.
+You look your ineptitude in the eye and see it, but you can’t deal with it.

 A cat brings in a mouse from the garden – a mad, terrified, scuttling thing – and drops it on the carpet as if to say ‘deal with it.’